 EPIC: a Popol Vuh Play dedicated to Daniel Maya

 EPIC blends ancient Mayan stories with the lives of young artists in South Omaha in a creative way using shadow puppets, live and recorded music, and a diverse cast drawn from the community.
-The stories and characters are compiled from story circles held in South Omaha communities and reimagined into a play (commissioned and presented by Great Plains Theater Commons, written by Ellen Struve, directed by Michael John Garcés).
+The stories and characters are compiled from story circles held in South Omaha communities and reimagined into a play.
+It was commissioned and presented by Great Plains Theater Commons, written by Ellen Struve, directed by Michael John Garcés.

 Following three young artists tasked with creating a new mural, the play explores themes of family, immigration and art pulled from the experience of community members in South Omaha and from the sacred Mayan text, the Popul Vuh.

-Tickets are free, but donations are welcome and all proceeds will go to the family of Daniel Maya.
-Daniel Maya was killed by the state of Guatemala for his activism in defense of Mother Earth and was declared a Maya Hero by the Q’anjob’al Maya Nation
+All proceeds went to the family of Daniel Maya who was killed by the state of Guatemala for his activism in defense of Mother Earth and was declared a Maya Hero by the Q’anjob’al Maya Nation

 Maya Health Fair 2020